ilsur1103/my-project/README.md

 Downloaded files will have prefixed names.
 Organize them first:

+1. **Instant Preview:** Open `preview.html` in any browser to see your design with production styles
-1. Create project folder
+2. Create project folder
-2. Extract files, removing the `projectname__` prefix
+3. Extract files, removing the `projectname__` prefix
-3. Replace `__` with `/` to restore directory structure
+4. Replace `__` with `/` to restore directory structure
-4. Or see SETUP.md for helper scripts
+5. Or see SETUP.md for helper scripts

 ### Installation